Anders-H/MutableStringLibrary/README.md

 - `DefaultsToNull`
 - `IgnoreCase`

+## For modifying a string list:

+- `CutAt` removes a given section from the string and returns the removed part.
+- `CutBeginningAt` returns the characters until the given position and keeps the remainder.
+- `CutEntAt` returns the characters efter the given position and keeps the beginning.

-## Functions for modifying a string
+## Examples: Functions for modifying a string

 These functions modify the string object and returns the difference.